 Bash is a utility to manage Linux and UNIX boxes and it is very popular because of its simple, well documented and unique usage.
 There are alternatives to bash like csh,sh,ksh but bash has very high usage rate against others.
 I have recently work on bash with its manual and wanted to write something that I have learned from them.
 By the way, bash is an acronym for “Bourne again shell”.

-Bash reads input and go on sequential manner. # is treated as comment line like this.
+Bash reads input and goes on a sequential manner. # is treated as comment line like this.

 Here is what really bash make.

-- Than parses the string in the input and makes required expansions and than gets commands.
+- Than parses the string in the input and makes required expansions and then gets commands.

 - Performs necessary directions

-- Executes commands and wait for completion of the commands for their status.
+- Executes commands and wait for the completion of the commands for their status.

 As you can see there is a lot of work to execute a command or script in bash.
 But all of them makes the commands run in a perfect manner.

 Quoting is clearing special words and strings from the script and make them work correctly.
 A non-quoted backslash escapes character for the bash.
 Using single quote preserves characters in the string even usage of backslash but with double quoting makes $ ‘ \ special.
 For example, \t is a tab.

 "İsmail Baydan\' website is \t ismailbaydan.com"